sarayus0/mqminiproject/index.md

 Through Math Quantum, I was able to deepen my knowledge of quantum topics like entanglement, interference, gates, and measurements.
 I got exposed to such a variety of real-world applications and learning methods and was able learn from research students and physicists.
 In the future, I really want to continue doing research in Math, particularly the application of math in fields like Quantum and Machine Learning.
 I also want to explore the intersection of mathematics in solving real-world problems across science, technology, and education.

 <ins>Math Tools/Techniques</ins>:<br>
-- Linear Algebra: State vectors, matrix representations of quantum gates, the Bloch sphere, eigenvalues and eigenvectors.
+- Linear Algebra: State vectors, matrix representations of quantum gates, eigenvalues and eigenvectors.
 - Probability: Calculating measurement probabilities from quantum states.
-- Quantum Topics: Entanglement, Measurement, Gates, Bloch Sphere
+- Quantum Topics: Entanglement, Measurement, Gates, the Bloch Sphere

 **References**
 1. Qmunity, The Quantum Insider.
 “Building a Quantum Game.”
 (2024) [Link](https://qmunity.thequantuminsider.com/2024/06/11/building-a-quantum-game/)